PREngineer/Event-Manager/README.md

     This also allows for better management of code in different locations without having a negative effect on others.

-# The Team

-  * Carlo Burgos
-  * Jean Mendez
-  * Emmanuel Munet
-  * Joaquin Ortiz
-  * Jorge Pabon

 # License

-All rights are reserved by Jorge L. Pabon Cruz.
+All rights are reserved by Jorge Pabon.
 Use of this application without a license is not authorized.
-For licensing costs contact Jorge L. Pabon Cruz at pianistapr@hotmail.com.
+For licensing costs contact Jorge Pabon at pianistapr@hotmail.com.